|Nutritional Guidelines (per serving)|

 Bacalao a la Tranca is a similar recipe but uses salt cod instead of fresh fish.

-First, flour and fry the fish.
-Spread out flour on a dinner plate and mix in 1/2 - 1 tsp. salt, or pour flour and salt in a large plastic food storage bag.
+Spread out flour on a dinner plate and mix in the salt, or pour flour and salt in a large plastic food storage bag.
+Add the fish and coat with the flour mixture.

 While fish is browning, peel and slice garlic cloves.
 Cut lemon in half and squeeze juice into a cup.
 Finely chop parsley sprigs.